TimurKady/free-admin/README.md

 # Admin panel for FastAPI/Tortoise-ORM

-> ⚠️ This project is in an early experimental stage.
-> It is under active development and may change at any time.
-> Nothing is guaranteed to work as expected — use at your own risk.

 A modular, Django-Admin–grade admin for **FastAPI** + **Tortoise ORM** without monoliths or client-side “magic”.
 Bootstrap 5 UI, JSON-Editor forms, clean layering, two modes (ORM/Settings), strict RBAC, and pluggable widgets.